Data Extraction with RPA (Robotic Process Automation)

 What is Data Extraction?

-According to UiPath, “the movement of data from an older legacy system to its new replacement system” is known as data extraction or data migration.
+According to UiPath robot service, “the movement of data from an older legacy system to its new replacement system” is known as data extraction or data migration.
 The point to be noted is that once all the data is extracted from the legacy systems, they will be turned off.

 As it happens, there will be no turning back.
 Therefore, it should be done with utmost precision to ensure that the extracted data is 100% correct.